xonixx/xonixx.github.io/floats-fun.md

 ![](floats-fun1.png)

-Looks like nothing spacial.
+Looks like nothing special.
 They are just equal.

 But there is a nuance.